Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 Contrary to popular belief, fried intentionally made green tomatoes using unripe tomatoes for their unique taste and texture—the green tomatoes’ firmness and slightly acidic profile contrast with the crisp, seasoned coating.

-When cooked, they develop a savoury, tangy flavour that complements the breading, resulting in a delightful combination of tastes.
+When cooked, they develop a savory, tangy flavor that complements the breading, resulting in a delightful combination of tastes.

 Historically, this dish emerged as a solution to use unripe tomatoes before the first frost arrived.
 Rather than allowing the green fruit to go to waste, resourceful cooks transformed them into a delectable treat.